DavidMandado/MyPortfolio/README.md

 ## Contact
 - **Email: david.manda.loureiro@gmail.com**
 - **Number: +34 604026586**
-Which can also be found in the portfolio's contact section.
+- (Which can also be found in the portfolio's contact section)